jeromeetienne/learningthreejs.com-backup/source/_posts/2011-11-21-lets-make-a-3d-game-make-it-embedded.markdown

 It means *prevents DOM events from the iframe to interfere with the host page*.
 Not much clearer...
 Maybe with an example ?
 Let's see the arrows+scroll case.
 Show dont tell.
 Below are 2 iframes: on the left, no shielding happens, on the right shielding happens.
 Try to click on them and use arrows up/down.
-On the left, the host page scrolls, but not on the right.

 <iframe src="/data/THREEx/examples/threex.embedded/noshield-iframe.html" width='50%' height='120px'></iframe>
 <iframe src="/data/THREEx/examples/threex.embedded/withshield-iframe.html" width='49%' height='120px'></iframe>

-With a game, it is frequent to use arrows keys to control the player.
+On the left, the host page scrolls, but not on the right.
+Why does this happen ? good question :)
 If our game iframe got the focus and users press up or down, the iframe will received [keydown/keyup events](http://www.quirksmode.org/dom/events/keys.html).
+Up to now, all is ok...
-Troubles appear when those events are bubbling to the host page.
-Those events are create a scrolling in host page making the game unplayable.
+Troubles appear when those events are bubbling to the host page, they may trigger a scrolling.

+Imagine if the page goes up and down while you play, the game becomes unplayable very fast.
+We don't want that, especially with a game where it is frequent to use arrows keys to control the player.
-Here is the code which prevents this behavior.
+So here is the code which prevents this behavior.
 It listens to arrows keydown and prevent their default, aka host page scrolling.

 ```javascript
 	document.addEventListener('keydown', function(event){